 Some animals will change their body shape as their environment changes.
 Robins will gain weight before the winter comes to give them more chance to survive over the winter when there is no food.
 They also need to keep their weight balanced so that they don’t get attacked by predators.

 Animals that don’t bother to exercise perhaps can’t spare the energy, or it’s the case that being physically fit isn’t a priority for that species.
-For example, the door mouse will gain weight before hibernation and they don’t do much exercise; they need to be fat not fit to stay alive.
+For example, the dormouse will gain weight before hibernation and they don’t do much exercise; they need to be fat not fit to stay alive.
 The polar bear also hibernates, but when they finish their hibernation they have to eat, and killing seals takes a lot of strength.
 Polar bears lose weight during their hibernation, but certain muscle groups stay large.
 In this sense, polar bears partially circumvent the need to exercise because they aren’t losing fitness in key aspects of their body during long periods when they are doing no activity at all.

 Possibly, humans get fit in response to exercise, because we don’t need to know when we need to be fit or how fit we need to be.
 It is really possible for some animals to become very muscular without exercising.
 Over time, the risk of humans having predators has decreased, which could explain why humans need to exercise regularly to keep fit.